By Steve Beauregard

 Inside, the 8,000 square foot casino has the usual assortment of slots (150 slot machines to be exact), along with a small selection of table games, including blackjack, craps, roulette and 3 card poker.
 According to their website, you can trade in your comp points for cash.

-As for the hotel, there are 54 “renovated” rooms, along with a coffee shop, and a show room where bands perform on weekend nights.
+As for the hotel, the Stockmen’s has partnered with Ramada.
+There are 54 renovated rooms, along with a coffee shop, and a show room where bands perform on weekend nights.

 Located on the main drag, Idaho Street, this casino is easily recognizable by the huge white polar bear rising high above the casino entrance.
 His name is “White King” if you’re curious.
 Inside is the real White King, a 10 foot real, stuffed polar bear that is supposedly the largest in the world.